ByLife/Automatic-ECommerce/README.md

 This project consist of a website for a business that sell VPS servers, the project is named Cursa.

 Everything has been made from scratch, the website is not using any framework or CMS.

-Made it in 24 hours (personnal challenge).
+Made it for school and personnal usage n 24 hours (personnal challenge):
 Got a 20/20 for this project, we had normally 1 month to do it.

 ## Installation